STATUS AND OBLIGATIONS >

 Agrologists who are transferring out or requesting dual registration with another provincial agrology regulator in Canada must complete an online request form.
 The form authorizes BCIA to access records and forward relevant information to the new province's agrology regulator.
 There is no fee for the request; however, the other provincial agrology regulator may apply a processing fee and registration fee, if applicable.

-Complete the Request to Forward Registrant Records.
-The new provincial regulator may place restrictions on the practice of a new Registrant if required based on its own governing legislation and bylaws.
+The new provincial regulator may place restrictions on the practice of a new registrant if required based on its own governing legislation and bylaws.

 Short-Term Work in Alberta